egirna/icapeg/DEVELOPER-GUIDE.md

   - #### **Parameters**

-    - **returnOrigIfMaxSizeExc** (bool): Bool variable indicates to if the service configuration aims to return the Original file in case the **HTTP message** body exceeds the max file size.
+    - **returnOrigIfMaxSizeExc** (bool): The bool variable indicates if the service configuration aims to return the Original file in case the **HTTP message** body exceeds the max file size.
     - **serviceName** (string): The name of the service which you implement.
     - **file** (*bytes.Buffer): The body of **HTTP message**.